sanjaya1996/axcelerate-coding-challenge/README.md

 yarn start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.
+Open [http://localhost:5173](http://localhost:5173) or the URL shown in your terminal to view the app in your browser.

 ---